-Furthermore, his son is called Fatboy and, after his birth, his grandson was nicknamed Fatbaby.
+Furthermore, his son is called Fatboy and his grandson is nicknamed Fatbaby.
 His telephone answering machine even answers phone calls with a recording something like, "This is the Fatman, leave a message after the beep."

 Still, nickname or not, Fatman knows how to catch these Crab Orchard Lake crappie.
-Even on a very slow fishing day, he always managed put together a respectable catch of quality crappie within only a few hours.
+Even on a very slow fishing day like last Tuesday, he managed put together a respectable catch of quality crappie within only a few hours.